loganmarchione/docker-php-startpage/FEATURES.md

                 "href": "https://httpstat.us/404",                                       # The link of the URL displayed above
                 "icon": "./vendor/fortawesome/font-awesome/svgs/solid/globe.svg",        # The path to the SVG icon "stat": true,                                                            # True or false to perform a status check
-                "misc": ""                                                               # Extra info that can go in the "Misc." column
+                "misc": ""                                                               # Extra info that can go in the "Misc." column (this can be raw HTML)
             }
         },
         "Home": {